Inedo/inedo-docs/Content/proget/api/sca/builds/analyze.md

 order: 4
 ---

 *Audit Build* is available as both a `pgutil` command and an HTTP Request, and provide information about the packages in a build, including their licenses, vulnerabilities, and compliance status.
 The command will run an analysis of the specified build (similar to clicking the "analyze" button in the user interface) and provide build overview and packages information.
+It will return an [AuditPackageResults](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/AuditPackageResults.cs) object describing the analysis.

 :::(Info) (🚀 Quick Example: Analyzing a build with pgutil)